ranjnisingh8/MediAssist_Girl_Hackathon_SWE_2025/README.md

 15. [License](#license)

 ## Overview
-MediAssist is an AI-powered software designed to digitize handwritten prescriptions, improving drug management efficiency and security.
-The platform uses Optical Character Recognition (OCR) and Natural Language Processing (NLP) to extract medication details, ensuring pharmacists have an organized and error-free workflow.
-Additionally, MediAssist provides personalized health recommendations and securely records every drug transaction on the blockchain for transparency and accountability.
+MediAssist is an AI-powered platform that streamlines prescription management by converting handwritten prescriptions into digital records using Optical Character Recognition (OCR) and Natural Language Processing (NLP).
+It ensures accuracy in medication dispensation, provides personalized health recommendations, and securely logs transactions on the blockchain for transparency and fraud prevention.
+By integrating AI and blockchain, MediAssist enhances efficiency, security, and accessibility in pharmacy operations.

 ## Problem Statement
-Pharmacists often struggle with illegible handwritten prescriptions, leading to errors, delays, and risks to patient safety.
-Moreover, patients receive medication without adequate guidance on lifestyle factors essential for recovery.
-Additionally, manual record-keeping in pharmacies results in inefficiencies and fraud.
+Pharmacists frequently encounter illegible handwritten prescriptions, leading to misinterpretations, medication errors, and delays in patient care.
+Additionally, patients often receive prescriptions without sufficient guidance on essential recovery factors like diet, exercise, and sleep.
+Manual record-keeping in pharmacies further contributes to inefficiencies, stock mismanagement, and potential fraud.
+Existing solutions either lack automation or fail to ensure security in prescription handling.
+MediAssist tackles these issues by digitizing prescriptions, offering AI-driven health insights, and leveraging blockchain for secure and tamper-proof medical record management.

 ## Solution
-MediAssist addresses these challenges by implementing an AI-powered solution that:
-- **Automates Prescription Digitization**: Uses OCR technology to extract text from handwritten prescriptions with high accuracy.
-- **Provides Personalized Health Insights**: Offers diet, exercise, and sleep recommendations based on prescribed medications.
-- **Enhances Security and Transparency**: Stores all medical transactions on the blockchain to ensure data integrity and prevent fraud.
-- **Improves Pharmacy Management**: Automates stock tracking and prescription validation, reducing errors and inefficiencies.
+MediAssist addresses these challenges by digitizing handwritten prescriptions with high-accuracy OCR, reducing errors and delays in medication dispensation.
+It enhances patient care by providing personalized health insights, including tailored diet, exercise, and sleep recommendations based on prescribed medications.
+To ensure security and transparency, all prescription transactions are securely recorded on the blockchain, preventing fraud and unauthorized modifications.
+Additionally, by integrating MetaMask, the system ensures that only verified users can access blockchain-based features, maintaining data integrity and authenticity.
+Through AI-driven automation and decentralized record-keeping, MediAssist streamlines pharmacy operations, improves patient safety, and enhances overall healthcare efficiency.

 ## Features
 - **Handwritten Prescription Digitization**: Uses AI-driven OCR for accurate extraction of prescription details.